$L^p$ spectrum and heat dynamics of locally symmetric spaces of higher rank: Introduction

-Note that Theorem \ref{theorem eigenvalues} seems to be the first result in which it is shown that some subset of $\C$ with non-empty interior (a parabolic region) is contained in the $L^p$ spectrum of the Laplacian on a locally symmetric space of higher $\Q$-rank.
+is subspace chaotic. \item[\textup{(b)}] For any $p\geq 2$ and $c\in\R$ the semigroup $e^{-t(\DMp -c)}: L^p(M) \to L^p(M)$ is not subspace chaotic. \end{itemize} } Note that Theorem \ref{theorem eigenvalues} seems to be the first result in which it is shown that some subset of $\C$ with non-empty interior (a parabolic region) is contained in the $L^p$ spectrum of the Laplacian on a locally symmetric space of higher $\Q$-rank.
 Nevertheless, the exact determination of the $L^p$ spectrum of a non-compact locally symmetric space with finite volume remains open in the higher rank case (cf. Conjecture \ref{conjecture}).
 Even for rank one spaces the $L^p$ spectrum is completely known only in certain situations, cf. \cite{MR937635,Ji:yq}.
 However, as the $L^p$ spectrum of a Riemannian product $M=M_1\times M_2$ equals the set theoretic sum of the $L^p$ spectra of its factors, i.e. $\sigma(\DMp) = \sigma(\Delta_{M_1,p}) + \sigma(\Delta_{M_2,p})$, cf. \cite{Weber:2008ve}, we can restric ourselves to irreducible manifolds.